Questions About Medicines for Epilepsy

 Allergic or toxic reactions in the skin, liver, and blood may sometimes result from use of antiepileptic medicines.
 Your age or medical history may make you more likely to have one of these adverse reactions.
 Long-term use of antiepileptic medicines, while often needed, may cause other health problems.
 Ask your doctor to discuss the short-term and long-term risks of the medicine.

 The U.S. Food and Drug Administration (FDA) has issued a warning on antiepileptic medicines and the risk of suicide and suicidal thoughts.
 The FDA does not recommend that people stop using these medicines.
 Instead, people who take antiepileptic medicine should be watched closely for warning signs of suicide.
 People who take antiepileptic medicine and who are worried about this side effect should talk to a doctor.
-For more information, see
+For more information, see warning signs of suicide in adults and warning signs of suicide in children and teens.

 How will the medicine react with other medicines I take?